cubicap/Jaculus-esp32/README.md

-# Jaculus - JavaScript runtime for ESP32 platform
+# Jaculus - JavaScript runtime for embedded devices

-Jaculus allows you to run JavaScript code on the ESP32.
+Jaculus allows you to run JavaScript code on embedded platforms.
+Currently works on the ESP32 and ESP32-S3.

+## Usage

+You can install Jaculus to your device manually using ESP-IDF or using [Jaculus-tools](https://github.com/cubicap/Jaculus-tools), which are then used to program and control the device.

 # License